 - Contact Information

-Our family has been in the Registered Black Brangus business in 1975.
+Our family has been Raising Registered Brangus since 1972.

 NO SOLICITATIONS...
 Contact welcomed from Prospective Buyers Only.

 Contact for any other reason makes you both unethical and a nuisance.

 - Why Listings on The Cattle Range Are Not Always Current.

 - Notify TCR Anonymously if Seller tells you the cattle are SOLD or not for sale.